-From the results of methylation and periodate oxidation study of the oligosaccharide obtained from P. juliflora seed polysaccharide, it can be concluded that it contains two type of linkage i.e. 1 4 and 1 6 in its framework.
-The linkage sequence also indicated that in the heptasaccharide, non reducing galactose units is attached by (1 6) linkages to (1 4) linked mannose units of the backbone.
-On the basis of the results of methylation and periodate oxidation study, structure represented in fig.1 justify the linkage position in Prosopis polysaccharide.
+From the results of methylation, periodate oxidation and NMR studies of the oligosaccharide obtained from P. juliflora seed polysaccharide, it can be concluded that it contains two type of linkage i.e. 1 4 and 1 6 in its framework.
+The linkage sequence also indicated that in the Octasaccharide, non reducinggalactose units is attached by $(1 \ 6)$ linkages to $(1 \ 4)$ linked mannose units of the backbone.
+On the basis of the results of methylation and periodate oxidation study, structure represented in fig.3 justify the linkage position in Prosopis polysaccharide.